Russian for Expatriates

 Russian Evening Group Courses

 This is an open group course with 6 lessons per week on two evening per week, either Monday/Wednesday or Tuesday/Thursday.
 The focus is on conversation and vocabulary, participants can join in after taking our assessment test at any time.
-This course is available only for expatriates living in Russia!
+This course is available only for expatriates living in Russia or Latvia!

 When speaking Russian, expatriates share similar strengths and weaknesses.
 Both make it very difficult for teachers of Russian using a classical textbook approach building up all four aspects of language learning (listening, speaking, reading, writing) gradually.
 Unless they have received a solid training in Russian pre-assignment, expatriates tend to score well in listening, are operational in speaking, less so in reading and unable to write.
 Usually with only basic knowledge of Russian grammar.